cul/dlst-studio/_pages/open-lab.md

 ---
-title: CUL Studio Open Lab
+title: Columbia University Libraries Studio Open Lab
 permalink: open-lab
 ---

 <img alt="{{ site.data.images.butler.alt }}" src="{{ site.data.images.butler.src }}" class="img-fluid img-thumbnail" />

-Since the CUL Studio’s founding in 2013, its primary vehicle for engaging in its mission has been the “Open Lab.”
+Since the Columbia University Libraries Studio’s founding in 2013, its primary vehicle for engaging in its mission has been the “Open Lab.”
 This continues to this day, as, between CUL Studio Butler and CUL Studio Lehman, Open Labs constitute up to 18 hours of programming a week.
 Nevertheless, the concept can be opaque and can discourage new members from attending.
-What follows is a description of an Open Lab in the form of a FAQ.
+What follows is a description of an Open Lab in the form of a FAQ.  {: .lead}
-{: .lead}

 ### Can I come to an Open Lab just because?